 Generally, we recommend reputable brands such as Efest and Nitecore, who both make great external chargers.
 Most of these chargers support charging of 18650, 26650, 20700 and 21700 batteries, as well as more obscure sizes (13500, 16500, 18350, 18500, and many more).
 Most of them also do standard battery sizes (AA, AAA, C and D) without any issues, too.

-Some of the better chargers on the market include the Nitecore Digicharger D2 and D4, Nitecore Intellicharger I2 and I4, Efest LUC V4 and LUC V6, Efest LUSH Q2 and LUSH Q4, and even the single-bay USB-powered Efest LUC Mini.
+Some of the better chargers on the market include the Nitecore Digicharger D2 and Nitecore Digicharger D4, Nitecore Intellicharger I2 and Nitecore Intellicharger I4, Efest LUC V4 and Efest LUC V6, Efest LUSH Q2 and Efest LUSH Q4, and even the single-bay USB-powered Efest LUC Mini.